 To download all the project files for a specific language, follow these steps:

-Using the Download option, you will get a ZIP archive with all the project files containing translations in an original format.
+Using the Download translations option, you will get a ZIP archive with all the project files containing translations in an original format.
 The Download option is useful in case you want to test the product’s localized version.

 Using Export in XLIFF, you will get all the source strings and completed translations in a single XLIFF file.
 This way is more convenient, as it doesn’t require opening each file separately to translate.
 XLIFF files are supported by the majority of desktop localization tools.